zzzprojects/LINQ-Async/README.md

 <a href="https://twitter.com/zzzprojects" target="_blank"><img src="http://www.zzzprojects.com/images/twitter_follow.png" alt="Twitter Follow" height="24" /></a>
 <a href="https://www.facebook.com/zzzprojects/" target="_blank"><img src="http://www.zzzprojects.com/images/facebook_like.png" alt="Facebook Like" height="24" /></a>

-_All LINQ Enumerable extensions methods are supported._

 ## LINQ Async Extensions
 ##### Problem
-Z
+You want to use LINQ methods asynchronously.

 ##### Solution
-Async extension methods allow to perform operation on LINQ to objects asynchronously.
+All LINQ extensions methods and overloads are supported.
+You can easily create any asynchronous task.

 ```chsarp
 // Using Z.Linq